jaakkopy/rpi_measurements/README.md

 To run and redirect the output to a file:
 ```
-python measurement.py a l t > out.csv
+python measurement.py a l t e > out.csv
 ```
 where:
-- a = The bluetooth address of your UM25C device.
+- `a` = The bluetooth address of your UM25C device.
 The address can be found with bluetoothctl, for example.
-- l = Measurement time.
+- `l` = Measurement time.
-- t = Wait time target between polling in seconds (time between measurements can vary due to delays/errors in response)
+- `t` = Wait time target between polling in seconds (time between measurements can vary due to delays/errors in response)
+- `e` = "y" or "n".
+If `e` = "y", exactly `ceil(l/t)` measurements will be collected.
+If `e` = "n", the measurement process will be stopped when `l` seconds have passed even if less than `ceil(l/t)` measurements have been collected.

 With ctrl + C the measurement program can be stopped without issue before the time is up.